DFE-Digital/find-a-tuition-partner/Functions/README.md

 The Enquiries data is extracted from the FaTP database to a container in Azure Blob Storage.

-**You must get a client secret and run the four `dotnet user-secrets set` commands below for the data extraction function to work.
+**You must get a client secret and run the five `dotnet user-secrets set` commands below for the data extraction function to work.
 To request the client secret, please contact the project lead.**

 You can then use the following commands to add the necessary user secrets after obtaining the client secret: